RedHeadinator/GameofLifeinTerminal/README.md

 # GameofLifeinTerminal
-Conway's Game of Life that runs in terminal
+Conway's Game of Life that renders in terminal
+Writtin in python 3.12.8
+uitilizes random, time, keyboard, and os modules